 With effect from 1 January 2019, an individual who wishes to be registered as a public accountant will need to:

 - Have completed the Singapore Chartered Accountant Qualification (SCAQ), formerly known as Singapore Qualification Programme, or a recognised equivalent professional qualification*;

 - Have passed the final examinations in accountancy in any of the qualifications prescribed under the Second Schedule to the Accountants (Public Accountants) Rules before 1 January 2019, and

-- Be a member of ISCA who has been conferred with the Chartered Accountant of Singapore (CA (Singapore)) designation; and
+- Be a member of the Institute of Singapore Chartered Accountants (ISCA) and conferred with the Chartered Accountant of Singapore (CA (Singapore)) designation; and

 - Have completed the practical experience requirements and other requirements (such as continuing professional education requirements) at the time of application.

-*A recognised equivalent professional qualification refers to accountancy qualification prescribed by accountancy professional bodies that have established reciprocity agreement with the Singapore Accountancy Commission and the Institute of Singapore Chartered Accountants.
+*A recognised equivalent professional qualification refers to accountancy qualification prescribed by accountancy professional bodies that have established reciprocity agreement with the Singapore Accountancy Commission (SAC) and ISCA.
 Applicants also have to pass the specified module(s) relating to advanced audit and assurance in the final examination of the recognised equivalent professional qualification.

 About the Singapore Chartered Accountant Qualification (SCAQ) and CA (Singapore)

-As part of efforts to transform Singapore into a leading global accountancy hub, the Singapore Qualification Programme (now known as Singapore Chartered Accountant qualification (SCAQ)) was launched in 2013.
-A candidate who has successfully completed the SCAQ and acquired the relevant working experience is conferred the professional designation, Chartered Accountant of Singapore (CA (Singapore)).
+As part of efforts to transform Singapore into a leading global accountancy hub, the Singapore Qualification Programme (now known as the SCAQ) was launched in 2013.
+A candidate who has successfully completed the SCAQ and acquired the relevant working experience is conferred the professional designation CA (Singapore).

 Transitional Arrangements for registration as public accountants